MicrosoftDocs/azure-aks-docs/articles/aks/create-nginx-ingress-private-controller.md

     --name private.contoso.com
 ```

 You create a virtual network link to the DNS zone created earlier using the [az network private-dns link vnet create][az-network-private-dns-link-vnet-create] command.
 The following example creates a link named *dns-link* to the zone *private.contoso.com* for the virtual network *vnet-1*.
-Include the `--registration-enabled` parameter to specify the link is not registration enabled.
+Include the `--registration-enabled` parameter to specify the link isn't registration enabled.

 ```azurecli-interactive
 az network private-dns link vnet create \